Best Australia PR Pathway for Vietnamese Applicants with 65-80 Points

 4. Regional Nomination (+15 Points via 491)

-If you are open to living in a regional area for 3 years, the 491 adds 15 points and transforms your competitive position entirely.
-A 70-point applicant becomes 85 — competitive for every occupation.
+If you are open to living in a regional area for 3 years, the 491 adds 15 points and can materially improve your competitive position.
+A 70-point applicant becomes 85, subject to the occupation and state criteria.
 Adelaide, Perth, Darwin, Gold Coast, and regional NSW all qualify.

 5. Work Experience Accumulation (+5 Points per tier)